The round house: a novel

 APA Citation (style guide)

 Erdrich, L. (2013).
 The round house: a novel.
 First Harper Perennial edition.
-New York, Harper Perennial.
+Harper Perennial.

 Chicago / Turabian - Author Date Citation (style guide)